-Whether you’re bodybuilding to compete or just as a hobby to build your physique, you’ll need a bodybuilding diets for women.
+Whether you’re bodybuilding to compete or just as a hobby to build your physique, you’ll need a bodybuilding diet for women.
 Female bodybuilder diets are slightly different from those for men in terms of calorie intake and nutrients.

 The Bodybuilding Lifestyle and Diet

 The University of Delaware explains that the goal of bodybuilding is to maximize your body’s muscle mass and lose as much body fat as possible.
 The terms “back day” and “leg day” originated in bodybuilding circles, since bodybuilders would spend an entire session working just a few muscle groups to exhaustion.